eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model.md

 date: 2022-05-09T13:43:25+05:30
 weight: 2
 description: >
-  Learn how to create a Vehicle Model to get assess vehicle data or execute remote procedure calls.
+  Learn how to create a Vehicle Model to get to access vehicle data or execute remote procedure calls.
 aliases:
   - /docs/tutorials/tutorial_how_to_create_a_vehicle_model.md
   - /docs/python-sdk/tutorial_how_to_create_a_vehicle_model.md
 ---

-A Vehicle Model makes it possible to easily get vehicle data from the KUKSA Data Broker and to execute remote procedure calls over gRPC against Vehicle Services and other Vehicle Apps.
+A _Vehicle Model_ makes it possible to easily get vehicle data from the KUKSA Data Broker and to execute remote procedure calls over gRPC against _Vehicle Services_ and other _Vehicle Apps_.
 It is generated from the underlying semantic models for a concrete programming language as a graph-based, strongly-typed, intellisense-enabled library.

 This tutorial will show you how to:

-- Create a Vehicle Model
+- Create a _Vehicle Model_
-- Add Vehicle Services to the Vehicle Model
+- Add a _Vehicle Service_ to the _Vehicle Model_
 - Distribute your Python Vehicle Model

 {{% alert title="Note" %}}
-A Vehicle Model should be defined in its own package.
-This makes it possible to distribute the Vehicle Model later as a standalone package and to use it in different _Vehicle App_ projects.
+A _Vehicle Model_ should be defined in its own package.
+This makes it possible to distribute the _Vehicle Model_ later as a standalone package and to use it in different _Vehicle App_ projects.
 {{% /alert %}}

 ## Prerequisites